Vertical Growth vs. Horizontal Growth: Definitions & Which is Best

-For that reason, many industry-leading businesses and startups go out of the way to find a results-driven growth partner.
+Many industry-leading businesses and startups go out of their way to find a results-driven growth partner.

 Over the years, we've had the opportunity to partner with a ton of deserving brands.
-From industry-leading tech accelerators to fiber internet providers, we've worked alongside some of the world's leading innovators.
-Is your business next?
+From industry-leading startup accelerators to cybersecurity and fintech SaaS companies, we've worked alongside some of the world's leading innovators.

 Unfortunately, we can't work with every business as their outsourced growth team to help them execute effective growth strategies.
 That's why we condensed our most valuable systems and strategies into one resource: The Growth Playbook.
 The Growth Playbook is designed to help business owners understand their current phase of growth and discover the exact steps they need to take to achieve profitable customer acquisition and scale growth.